 A thank-you, Connecting flight, Customs and immigration, United States, Beware—be aware, Conclusion.

-The LAST TWO-THIRDS are made up of the Flying Dictionary which is also the glossary for Air Crashes and Miracle Landings:
+The LAST TWO-THIRDS of PLANE CLEVER CONSISTS of the Flying Dictionary which is also the glossary for Air Crashes and Miracle Landings:

 A retired BA captain found interesting facts

 besides the technical ones which of course as a pilot